plexik/Wordlist-Generator/README.md

 ## Features
 - fast
 - supports input and output piping
-- compiles on both linux and windows
+- compiles on both linux (kali 2.1, gcc) and windows (win10, vs2015)

 ## How it works